 4. The Fairytale Camper

-Campers should be fun, and they should be able to take you back to a time where you felt carefree and could change the world (unless you’re already travelling in a van, then you’re living this life every day!).
-Dave proves that Ford campers can be used to create a wonderland on wheels that you can use to escape modern life at a moments notice, and all signs point to this home on wheels being a great success for Quirky Campers in the years to come.
+Dave proves that Ford campers can be used to create a wonderland on wheels that you can use to escape modern life at a moment’s notice.
+All signs point to this home on wheels being one of the best vans to live in for Quirky Campers in the years to come.

-Many billed this range of ford campers as ‘The Ford Camper Conversion that we’ve all been waiting for’ (or at least I did at any rate), and Outside Van certainly didn’t disappoint when this beauty finally hit the roads.
-Their ‘Cascade’ range of Ford campers is purpose-built for adventurers and has all of the outboard gear that you could need for gnarly off-road trips into the mountains and beyond.
+Many have billed this as “The Ford Camper Conversion that we’ve all been waiting for”.
+(Or at least I did, at any rate.)
+And, Outside Van certainly didn’t disappoint when this beauty finally hit the roads.

 6. The Woodland Camper

-This is another day camper for the weekend warrior, although if you just want to head out into the wilderness with a loved one or a friend, then you could probably make your off-grid adventures last for a few days at a time.
 The interior is funky fresh, with the cabinets and kitchenette area all moulding into one smooth wall of dreams.
-But the only thing that you should really be focusing on is how cool you’ll look cruising down those country lanes, and the other cars around you of course.
+But the only thing that you should really be focusing on is how cool you’ll look cruising down those country lanes!

-The mezanine sleeping level is spacious enough for you starfish out on, and the window blinds double up as projector screens for late night movies (the PG kind of course).
-This range of Ford Campers are built to withstand sub-zero temperatures and stand at 12 feet high – in short; you might want to consider something smaller for day trips to the beach.
+The mezzanine sleeping level is spacious enough for you to starfish out on, and the window blinds double up as projector screens for late night movies.

 9. The Basecamp Camper